With the average cost of college climbing to

 Each account has one designated custodian (typically a parent) and one designated minor beneficiary.
 However, the major drawback of custodial accounts is that the assets in these accounts are irrevocable, meaning the contributions made to the account belong to the beneficiary.
 You can't take them back or make withdrawals.

-Benefits of UGMA & UTMA
+Benefits of UGMAs & UTMAs

 - No limit on the amount you can contribute or no income eligibility limit.

-- Contributions are considered gifts, subject to the annual gift exclusion.
-Beneficiaries who are under 19 years old, or under 24 and a full-time student, and whose taxable income is below $1,250 aren't subject to taxes.
-After that, the next $1,250 in unearned income is taxed at the child's income tax rate (any income in the account over $2,500 is taxed at the custodian's federal income tax rate).
+gift exclusion ($19,000 per individual, $38,000 per married couple).
+Beneficiaries who are under 19 years old, or under 24 and a full-time student, and whose taxable income in 2025 is below $1,350 aren't subject to taxes.
+After that, the next $1,350 in unearned income is taxed at the child's income tax rate (any income in the account over $2,700 in 2025 is taxed at the custodian's federal income tax rate).

 - You also can use this account for any purpose—not just to pay for college—so it's much more flexible than an IRA, 529 or Coverdell college savings account.

-Drawbacks of UGMA & UTMA
+Drawbacks of UGMAs & UTMAs

 - They can affect financial aid.
 Currently, up to 20% of a child's assets count toward the